tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 - Please refer to YouTube playlist.

+# How is a generative recommender different from traditional recommendation

+Traditionally, recommendation system have two separate models for retrieval and ranking.

 Key ideas of generative recommender
 - Train on the sequence
 - For a user with k interactions, the user is one sequence in the dataset